 See What is HSS Flash.

-In contrast, regular speedlight flash mode exposure is independent of shutter speed (the flash duration is shorter than the shutter speed duration).
-However both sunlight and HSS flash are continuous light, so fast shutter speed of course reduces their exposure, both the same way.
+In strong contrast, regular speedlight flash exposure is independent of shutter speed (the flash duration is typically much shorter than the shutter speed duration).
+The shutter merely needs to be fully open (which is the "sync" requirement).
+However both sunlight and HSS flash are also continuous light, so fast shutter speed of course reduces their exposure, both the same way.
 It's natural, we expect that.
 For either or both sun or HSS, we can open the aperture wider to compensate, which creates the concept of Equivalent Exposure (same as for sunlight).
 If shutter speed is twice as fast, we simply open aperture one stop to recover.
-Any equivalent exposure is still the same exposure, true for both sun and HSS flash.
-This is extremely different than speedlight flash mode.
+Any equivalent exposure is still the same exposure, true for both sun and HSS flash, but not at all true of speedlight flash mode.

 The Nikon flash manuals have a separate Guide Number chart for HSS (GN is for bare direct flash.)
 Typically, the later models (SB-900, SB-700, spec chart in rear of manual) give 1/500 second shutter for HSS GN.
-Earlier models (SB-800 page 106, SB-600 page 76) give it as 1/300 second.
+Earlier models (SB-800 page 106, SB-600 page 76) give it as 1/300 second, but since then, the maximum sync speed became faster.
 Since HSS is continuous light, this means we can use any Equivalent Exposure to shift HSS away from this referenced shutter speed number (and the HSS GN remains the same for any equivalent exposure).
-The GN Calculator could add an input of HSS Shutter speed is ± Stops different than the one specified, however the concept of Equivalent Exposure is much stronger to use.
+The GN Calculator could add an input of HSS Shutter speed is ± Stops different than the one specified for GN rating, however the concept of Equivalent Exposure is much stronger to use.

 For example, if the HSS GN is 36 at 1/300 second (from the SB-800 HSS GN chart next below, 24 mm ISO 100, feet), then HSS exposure for 10 feet is 1/300 at 36/10 = f/3.6.
 Then any equivalent exposure of 1/300 f/3.6 works the same at 10 feet for HSS, for example 1/1200 f/1.8 is the same GN, same distance, same exposure (you can get more GN and more flash range and higher equivalent shutter speeds by converting to higher ISO, ISO 400 is 2x GN).
 Both sunlight and HSS are continuous light, so both work this same way (equivalent exposures are the same exposure).
 The beauty is that changing equivalent exposures won't affect your flash or sun exposure, or your HSS fill ratio.
 The problem is that HSS guide numbers are quite low.

+Some flashes do offer the HSS Guide Number chart in their manual, and this chart will also specify the shutter speed at which it is applicable.
 This is the SB-800 HSS GN chart (page 106 PDF manual).
-Older models used this 1/300 second reference, newer models use 1/500 second (which is about 2/3 stop difference).
-The 1/300 is an awkward shutter number, so I call it 1/320 second.
-The idea is to compute HSS GN settings for that referenced shutter speed, and then any equivalent exposure works the same (for HSS or sunlight).
+Older SB-600 and SB-800 models used this 1/300 second reference, the newer SB-700, SB-900, SB-5000 models use 1/500 second.
+The 1/300 is an awkward shutter number, I call it 1/320 second (0.9 EV difference).
+The idea is to compute HSS GN settings for that referenced shutter speed, and then any equivalent exposure works the same (for HSS or sunlight, or both).

 So repeating, HSS GN is different, and easy, but a little tricky.
 Shutter speed does not affect speedlight GN, but shutter speed of course does greatly affect HSS GN.
 This older GN chart says it is for 1/300 second (1/500 second is more common to see today).
 HSS has Guide Numbers, for the specified conditions stated.
 Here 24 mm ISO 400 is GN 72 specified at 1/300 second.
 So for 1/320 f/16, maximum TTL power is range GN72/f16 = 4.5 foot range (because, in this case, the shutter speed matches the stated situation).
 This tree is a foot farther, so it's down about -0.6 EV here (let's call it fill flash).
 But this same 4.5 distance is applied to Any Equivalent Exposure, so 1/5000 f/4 is the same 4.5 foot range.

-For HSS flash GN, compute HSS range for the specified shutter speed, and then any Equivalent Exposure is equivalent, with same range.
-Careful though, unlike flash GN, this says 1/300 second, and it does NOT mean 1/5000 f/4 has 72/4 = 18 foot range.
-It does mean that 1/5000 second is -4 EV from 1/320 second (1/16 exposure), so for 1/5000 second, we open the aperture 4 stops to f/4, with same range of the same Equivalent Exposure.
+For HSS flash GN, compute HSS range for the specified shutter speed, and then any Equivalent Exposure is equivalent, with same range, specified at one shutter speed.
+It means that 1/5000 second is -4 EV from 1/320 second (1/16 of exposure), so for 1/5000 second, we open the aperture 4 stops, then with same range of the same Equivalent Exposure and same GN.

 However in sunlight, our exposure also has to match the suns ambient exposure.
 Then any Equivalent Exposure responds the same for both sunlight and for HSS flash.

 But assuming bright sun (if we are using HSS), then fill flash level only needs to be a stop or two less than full illumination level, and if assuming -2 EV fill, that fill concept doubles the GN distance.
-That range becomes 15.6 feet for -2 EV fill, which is 20% flash.
-A -1 EV flash compensation is 1.4x GN distance, and 33% flash.
-This level at higher ISO can be usable for f/1.8 portraits at reasonable range, but sports action may be too distant.
+That range becomes 15.6 feet for -2 EV fill, which is 20% TTL flash.
+A -1 EV flash compensation is 1.4x GN distance, and 33% TTL flash.
+This level at higher ISO can be usable for f/1.8 portraits at reasonably close range, but sports action will generally be too distant.

 (More about HSS here).
-If the ambient were dimmer, and if we can underexpose ambient a couple of stops, I would never consider HSS.
-Speedlight mode can run circles around it, power, range, and motion stopping, but it is limited to maximum shutter sync speed... which won't matter if the ambient is underexposed enough to not be a factor.
+Indoors, I can't imagine ever considering HSS.
+Speedlight mode can run circles around HSS indoors, power, range, and speed for motion stopping.
+Speedlight mode is limited to maximum shutter sync speed... which won't matter indoors.
+Ambient is typically underexposed indoors, and the flash is faster than the shutter.

 We should realize that neither TTL metering nor Guide Number calculations are always precisely correct.
 Things happen, but at least GN is independent of the subject colors which do fool camera meters.
 But BOTH methods are pretty close first attempts, tremendously better than having no clue at all.
 The standard used to be that flashes that zoom always advertised GN at 35 mm, considered a probable useful working value for full frame cameras.
 Nowadays, the Chinese flashes advertise the GN at maximum zoom (the biggest number), an inflated representation, not a likely probable common actual use.
 You will want to see the GN Chart in the flash manual, instead of the advertised claims.
 Flash power levels can only be compared at the same zoom value for both.